-In my exploration of how Hunchback went wrong it seemed that the problem was one of scale—not only was Hugo’s work one of massive physical size, but the metaphors and social context did not fit neatly into a 90-minute package, to say nothing of the ambiguous themes of ugliness and darkness.
-Mulan, by contrast, is drawn from a poem of some 42 stanzas sketching the tale of a woman warrior which might seem better suited to the Disney treatment.
-They even had women—one of them Chinese—on the writing staff and they seem to have done actual research but it still turns to ethnic stereotypes and tired gags, ultimately yielding a film whose girl power is pretty weak.
-Reasonably successful in the West, it got a much worse reception in China where it was seen as “foreign looking” and reflecting but little of their legends although certainly unfair trade practices may have been a factor.
+Disney’s Mulan (1998) is drawn from a poem of only 42 stanzas sketching the tale of a woman warrior.
+At first blush, this work might seem better suited to the studio’s treatment than some of the larger works they have attempted to cram into their 90-minute package.
+They even had women—one of them Chinese—on the writing staff and they seem to have done actual research.
+Nonetheless, it still turns to ethnic stereotypes and tired gags, yielding a film whose girl power is pretty weak.
+Reasonably successful in the West, it received a much worse reception in China, where it was seen as “foreign looking” and reflecting little of their legends, although certainly unfair trade practices may have been another factor.

-The Disney version of the film first builds a strawman Chinese culture where women are best seen and not heard and then knocks the flimsy construct down.
-They do so by “making a man” of Mulan—she shows little competence at anything with the possible exception of xiàngqí (象棋), a game sometimes called “Chinese chess”; a skill for which there is no pay-off.
+The Disney version of the film first builds a straw man Chinese culture where women are best seen and not heard and then knocks the flimsy construct down.
+They do so by making a mockery of Mulan—she shows little competence at anything with the possible exception of xiàngqí (象棋), a game sometimes called “Chinese chess”; a skill for which there is also no pay-off.
 She can’t even hold a sword, and her method of using her dog, Little Brother, to feed the chickens defiles the family shrine—until she receives training in the army.

-Even this half-hearted foray into the woman warrior genre came after the waters had been well tested by those who didn’t have to dress in drag or need training from men to do it, like Buffy and Xena.
-Even so, in the end, Mulan goes back to the life she previously dreaded, turning down the government post offered by the Emperor for her heroism, also (it is suggested) becoming romantically involved with her former captain, Li Shang, and returning to the role of obedient, quiet wife.
+Even this half-hearted foray into the woman warrior genre came after the waters had been well tested by those who didn’t feel they had to dress their heroines in drag or have them trained by men to do it, like Buffy and Xena.
+Even so, in the end, Mulan goes back to the life she previously dreaded, turning down the government post offered by the Emperor for her heroism, also (it is suggested) becoming romantically involved with her former captain, Li Shang, and accepting the role of obedient, quiet wife.

-Other characters are more disturbing, including the large, mannish matchmaker, who first has a beard and moustache drawn on her, and then is set on fire.
-And still moreso, Chi-Fu, the Emperor’s advisor, a misogynist bad guy, who is also effeminate—contrasting strongly with Mulan’s “manly men” army pals as a clear gay stereotype.
-Unlike some of James Hong’s other roles, this is problematic, as the portrayal of Asian men as villainous and asexualized in Western media has a long and troubled history, as it was employed to make men of “other races” seem less attractive to white women.
+Other characters in the film are more disturbing, including the large, mannish matchmaker, who first has a beard and mustache drawn on her, and then is set on fire.
+And still more so, Chi-Fu, the Emperor’s advisor, is a misogynist bad guy, who is also effeminate—contrasting strongly with Mulan’s “manly men” army pals as a clear gay stereotype.
+Unlike some of James Hong’s other roles, this is problematic.
+The portrayal of Asian men as villainous and asexual in Western media has a long and troubled history, employed to make men of “other races” seem less attractive to white women.

-Another issue comes in the form of Mushu, portrayed by Eddie Murphy in a performance nearly identical to his Donkey in Shrek, and which cuts still closer to the bone of cultural insensitivity.
-Naming this comedic character after a well-known American-Chinese food (moo shu pork, 木须肉) conjures images of ’70s cartoon character Hong Kong Phooey.
-Hong Kong Phooey is set to be voiced by Murphy, who is apparently the go-to for broad characters like this, in an upcoming live-action film.
-The Ah-Chu-God-bless-you gag occurs, eggrolls are called for—one wonders if a racist lightbulb joke was pitched at some point.
+Another issue comes in the form of Mushu, portrayed by Eddie Murphy in a performance nearly a dress rehearsal for his Donkey role in Shrek (2001), and which cuts still closer to the bone of cultural insensitivity.
+Naming this comedic character after a well-known American-Chinese food (moo shu pork, 木须肉) conjures images of the ’60s DC Comics character Egg Foo.
+This Yellow Peril caricature’s name was drawn from another such dish, egg foo young (芙蓉蛋).
+The Ah-Chu-God-bless-you gag occurs, egg rolls are called for—one wonders if a racist light bulb joke was pitched at some point.

 Turning to the “real” Mulan, there is doubt as to whether she belongs to history or legend, and moreover, whether she was even Chinese.
 Even her name is not entirely agreed upon: while Mùlán (木蘭, “magnolia”) seems consistent for her given name, Disney gives her family name as Fa—which is the Cantonese version of the more commonly used Huā (花, “flower”)—but Zhū (朱, “cinnabar”) and Wèi (魏, from the Kingdom of the same name) have also been used in various works.

-Furthermore, the depiction of a woman warrior runs against the image of the gentle and graceful ladies that the literary tradition of Confucianism (儒家) favors, whereas tales of horsewomen with traits similar to Mulan’s—bravery, martial prowess, and military resourcefulness—do appear among the poems of the Northern tradition, such as Li Bo xiaomei ge ( 李波小妹歌, The Song of Li Bo’s Younger Sister) and Ziliu ma (紫騮馬, The Black-Tailed Red Horse), both yuèfǔ (樂府) poems from the same period as the Ballad of Mulan.
+Furthermore, the depiction of a woman warrior runs against the image of the gentle and graceful ladies the literary tradition of Confucianism (儒家) favors, whereas tales of horsewomen with traits similar to Mulan’s—bravery, martial prowess, and military resourcefulness—do appear among the poems of the Northern tradition, such as The Ballad of Li Bo’s Younger Sister and The Black-Tailed Red Horse⁴, both yuèfǔ from the same period as the Ballad of Mulan.
 Such songs make sense to the state of constant warfare in the region, making these traits admirable in individuals without regard to their gender.
 As the poem says in closing:

 Two hares running side by side close to the ground, How can they tell if I am he or she?